 I personally think that the novel The Shining is loved by many people because of the author's portrayal of Overlook.

-As the book says, in the overlook "a long and nightmarish masquerade went on for years", so that in the end words are meaningless.
+As the book says, in The Overlook "a long and nightmarish masquerade went on for years", so that in the end words are meaningless.
 At least it brought me a spontaneous chill and horror.

-Book Review & Analysis of The Shining
+Book Review & Analysis

 The eerie stems from something familiar yet repressed.
 When Jack's family came to the Lookout Hotel for the first time, Danny suddenly felt strange when he saw the appearance of the hotel and the surrounding environment.